OleJoik/squeel/README.md

 This is an experimental tool.

 Its purpose is to change files on your system.
 I recommend checking your changes into git before running this tool in case it explodes.
 Ensure you give it the appropriate root_folder and glob patterns so it doesn't change files on your system that you don't want changed.
 No changes will be written to any files unless you supply the `--change` flag.
-The default behaviou is to dry run.
+The default behaviour is to dry run.

 ```
 $ squeel .